A team of sled dogs running through snowy terrain under a cloudy sky.

 Hocus Pocus (1993)

-Amanda Banta: The Sanderson sisters return to life three centuries after being hanged as witches, finding that things are much different and Halloween is now a holiday for kids.
+Amanda Banta said: The Sanderson sisters return to life three centuries after being hanged as witches, finding that things are much different and Halloween is now a holiday for kids.
 Bette Midler, Kathy Najimy and Sarah Jessica Parker star in one of the all-time best family movies for Halloween.
 Enough said.

 The Nightmare Before Christmas (1993)